Overview

 Our cloud

 After making your selection, the Cloud Replication Setup Wizard will complete and replication will be started automatically.
-It may take several minutes for a new cloud setup to come online and communicate with the primary CFA.
+It may take several minutes for a new cloud setup to come online and communicate with the primary appliance.

 Start or stop replication services